simonucl/RL2/README.md

 This project is built upon the basis of many remarkable projects, including but not limited to
 * [DeepSpeedChat](https://github.com/deepspeedai/DeepSpeedExamples/tree/master/applications/DeepSpeed-Chat) for the proposal of hybrid engine
-* [RingFlashAttention](https://github.com/zhuzilin/ring-flash-attention) for the support of Llama context parallelism
+* [RingFlashAttention](https://github.com/zhuzilin/ring-flash-attention) for the support of ZigZag context parallelism
 * [SGLang](https://github.com/sgl-project/sglang) for the support of async inference engine

 We also thank [OpenRLHF](https://github.com/OpenRLHF/OpenRLHF) and [veRL](https://github.com/volcengine/verl) for their pioneering work.